Apple Magic Mouse Vs. Magic Mouse 2 - differences and compatibility

 Magic Mouse 2 System Settings

-Differences between Apple Magic Mouse and Magic Mouse 2
+The differences between Apple Magic Mouse and Magic Mouse 2

-Despite a seven-year gap between the Magic Mouse and Magic Mouse 2, their functions on macOS remain the same.
-Nothing new has been added, nor has anything been removed.
-However, if you purchase a Magic Mouse 2, you should know that it is not compatible with older versions of OS X 10.11 El Capitan.
-If you intend to connect the Magic Mouse 2 to OS X Yosemite, it will not be recognized.
+Although between Magic Mouse and Magic Mouse 2 is a seven -year -old, their functions on Macos are the same.
+Nothing new was brought, nothing was removed.
+However, if you buy a magic mouse 2, you should know that it is not compatible with older versions of bone x 10.11 El Captain.
+If you intend to connect Magic Mouse 2 to OS X Yosemite, it will not be recognized.

-Apple Magic Mouse Model fee
+Apple Magic Mouse Models

-Apple Magic Mouse Model fee
+Apple Magic Mouse Models

 Apple Magic Mouse vs. Magic Mouse 2